mengiefen/mengiefen/README.md

 ![](https://komarev.com/ghpvc/?username=mengiefen&color=0a8c91&style=for-the-badge)
-<h3 align="center" >Hi there 👋, `I'm Mengstu</h3>
+<h3 align="left" >Hi there 👋, `I'm Mengstu</h3>

 <h2 align="left">I am Full Stack Developer, Electrical Engineer</h2>

-`I am currently a student in front-end and back-end web development  at Microverse.
+`I am currently a student at Microverse.
 It really enjoys me learning new programming languages and frameworks.
 I like challenging myself and learn from it.
-At this time, I can do full featured front-end websites using HTML, CSS, JavaScript and React.`

  `I'm also electrical engineer who loves working on embedded and power electronics & drives.`